 Meet Dana

-As a clinical therapist with over 15 years in practice, she is an expert in the field of trauma, relational issues, and mood management.
+As a clinical therapist with over 15 years in practice, she is an expert in trauma, relational issues, and mood management.
 Her clinical work led her to fall in love with the power of the narrative.
 She has created a professional life dedicated to advocacy, wellness, theatre, public speaking, and writing.
 Her projects all center around authenticity, inclusion, and creating a lasting difference.

 Embracing who I am as a woman, advocate, clinician, author and educator allows me to bring authenticity and vulnerability to the work I do.

-“And as we let our own light shine, we unconsciously give other people permission to do the same.”
+“And as we let our light shine, we unconsciously give other people permission to do the same.”

 An Overview: